honeycombio/refinery/config.md

 `Traces` contains configuration for how traces are managed.
 ### `SendDelay`

-SendDelay is the duration to wait before sending a trace.
+SendDelay is the duration to wait after the root span arrives before sending a trace.

-This setting is a short timer that is triggered when a trace is complete.
+This setting is a short timer that is triggered when a trace is marked complete by the arrival of the root span.
 Refinery waits for this duration before sending the trace.
-The reason for this setting is to allow for small network delays or clock jitters to elapse and any final spans to arrive before sending the trace.
+This setting exists to allow for asynchronous spans and small network delays to elapse before sending the trace.
-Set to "0" for immediate sending.
+`SendDelay` is not applied if the TraceTimeout expires or the `SpanLimit` is reached.

 - Eligible for live reload.
 - Type: `duration`